2023 Best Communication & Media Studies Schools in Michigan

 Top 10 Best Communication & Media Studies Schools

-Our 2023 rankings named University of Michigan - Ann Arbor the best school in Michigan for communication and media studies students.
-Located in the city of Ann Arbor, U-M is a public college with a very large student population.
+Our analysis found University of Michigan - Ann Arbor to be the best school for communication and media studies students who want to pursue a degree in Michigan.
+Located in the midsize city of Ann Arbor, U-M is a public college with a fairly large student population.

 The average amount in student loans that communications majors at U-M take out is $19,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $435.